igorskyflyer/npm-magic-string/README.md

 ## 🤹🏼 API

-All string-related methods accept a type of `StringValue` defined as:
+All string-related methods use a common string type that can either be a string or a string array. `StringValue` defined as:

 ### `type StringValue = string | string[]`